Kaluki in Europe and North America

 - Each hand is a separate event.
 The losers each pay the winner one cent for each card in their hands, except jokers, for which they have to pay two cents.
 These payments are doubled if the winner went Kaluki.

-Rummy.ch is a German language site offering rules for Kalooki and many other rummy games, plus strategy articles and reviews of online rummy sites and a forum.
+Rummy.ch (archive copy) was a German language site offering rules for Kalooki and many other rummy games, plus strategy articles and reviews of online rummy sites and a forum.

 The Rummy program from Special K Software supports ten Rummy variants, including Kaluki, which you can play against computer opponents.